gridbugs/llama/README.md

 ## Example Live Session

-Start a utop session with the `Llama` module available by running `$ dune utop`, then enter this into the utop repl.
+Start a utop session with the `Llama` module available by running `dune utop`, then enter this into the utop repl.

 ```ocaml
 open Llama.Live;;